sans-community/ai-guidelines/SANS_Critical_AI_Security_Guidelines_v1.1.md

 ### Monitoring

 Effective monitoring is essential to maintaining AI security over time.
 AI models and systems must be continuously observed for performance degradation, adversarial attacks, and unauthorized access.
+AI monitoring should be integrated into existing SOC and SIEM workflows to ensure it isn't a blind spot in enterprise security.
 Implementing logging, anomaly detection, and drift monitoring ensures AI applications remain reliable and aligned with intended behaviors.
 Figure 2 outlines best practices for tracking inference refusals and securing sensitive AI-generated outputs.

 ![Figure 2 - Monitoring Best Practices](./figures/figure2-monitoring_best_practices.png)